marlon-deriv/static-marlon/README.md

 > - `#title-td p`: Formatting the text of the title.
 > - `.list-ul`: Applied to `0-list.html` to set up the td where it's included.
 > - `#greeting-td p`/`#paragraph-td`: Generic styles for paragraphs in the email.
+> - `.paragraph-td-discl p`: Styles for disclaimers used in EU versions of emails.
 > - `.body-img`: Applied to `0-image1.html` and `0-image2.html` to set up the images included in the body of the email.
 > - `0-table-inside-table.html` styles:
 >   - `.columns-2-ext-td`: Defines the external td of the external table.